 Other Muffin Options

+Once you start making muffins out of everything, you start wondering what else might be able to go into a muffin cup.
 I tried grain-free biscuits (almond flour based, adapted from this recipe) last night, and they turned out great!
 In fact, I think I liked the little mini biscuit-muffins better than the regular biscuit shape.

 Update later that week: I’ve now tried the spelt biscuit dough from my Healthy Snacks to Go ebook and another grain-free biscuit dough, this one using 2 cups of walnuts and 4 egg whites.
 They both worked as muffins too!
 I’m feeling pretty confident that any biscuit recipe would make (delicious) muffin shapes.
 Let me know if you try your favorite!